xyproto/algernon/README.md

 When `--letsencrypt` is used, it will try to serve on port 443 and 80 (which redirects to 443).

+Use `--testcert` together with `--letsencrypt` to use the Let's Encrypt staging CA instead of the production CA. This is useful when first setting up a domain, to avoid hitting rate limits before the configuration is known to be correct.

 Releases
 --------